-2.6.1 Accident rates on the A9 between Perth and Inverness are below the national average; however, the severity of accidents when they do occur is significantly higher.
-Table 2-1 compares national accident rates, severity splits and casualty rates against statistics for the A9 between Perth and Inverness.
-It confirms that the A9 accident rate is lower than the national average; however, A9 accidents were three times more likely to result in a fatality (note, A9 figures presented are before the introduction of average speed cameras in October 2014).
+2.6.1 Accident rates for sections of the A9 between Perth and Inverness are below the national average; however, the severity of accidents when they do occur is significantly higher.
+Table 2-1 compares national accident rates, severity splits and casualty rates against statistics for the A9 between Perth and Inverness (note, the A9 figures presented are before the introduction of average speed cameras in October 2014).
+It confirms that the A9 accident rate is lower than the national average; however, A9 accidents were three times more likely to result in a fatality.